 Who should consider regular testicular exams?

-It's not clear which men should consider regular testicular self-exams.
+It's not clear who should consider regular testicular self-exams.
 Though often promoted as a way to detect testicular cancer, testicular self-exams aren't proved to reduce the risk of dying of the disease.

 Testicular cancer is a relatively uncommon type of cancer.
 It's also highly treatable at all stages, so finding testicular cancer early doesn't make a cure more likely.